 2021 is the Crafts Council’s 50th anniversary year.
 Museums, galleries and festivals across the North West, including the Bluecoat Display Centre, will celebrate the Year of Craft with events and displays throughout this year.

-The Bdc reopens in April 2021 with a curated display featuring talented craft makers who work from studios across the region.
-This supports a new series of displays planned for later this year with our partners the Walker Art Gallery and the Williamson Art Gallery & Museum which has developed from an Art Fund Professional Network Grant that has supported a collaborative research survey of makers working across the region.
+The Bluecoat Display Centre reopens in April 2021 with a curated display featuring talented craft makers who work from studios across the region.
+This supports a new series of displays planned throughout the year with our partners the Walker Art Gallery and the Williamson Art Gallery & Museum, which have developed from an Art Fund Professional Network Grant that has supported a collaborative research survey of makers working across the region.

 In March 2021, Bdc Gallery Director Samantha Rhodes was joined by sculptor Emma Rodgers over Zoom to discuss her work during lockdown, including pieces currently on display at the Bdc for the Year of Craft and a public sculpture commission for Bexley Square in Salford.

-For LightNight 2021, Samantha Rhodes will continue her series of recorded conversations with three of our featured local makers from their studios which will go live on the Bdc and LightNight websites on Friday 21st May at 5pm.
+For LightNight 2021, Samantha Rhodes continued her series of recorded conversations with three of our featured local makers from their studios.

-A curated selection of works by Attila, Jacob and Emma will be on display at the Bdc, which will be open until 8pm.
+A curated selection of works by Attila, Jacob and Emma are currently on display at the Bdc.